-Once upon a time, probably around the time that the dinosaurs were contemplating giving up their existence, oh alright then, 20 odd years ago, give or take a week, or two, I once carried out a bathroom installation for this chap…
+Once upon a time… Probably around the time that the dinosaurs were contemplating giving up their existence.
+Oh alright then, 20 odd years ago, give or take a week, or two.
+I once carried out a bathroom installation for this one guy…

 And part of that job required that I had to enter his garage…

-For a tradie like me, a layout like this surely was a sight for sore eyes, it was absolutely awe inspiring.
-The things I could do with those babies… Especially when my meagre tool-box consisted only of greatly thinned out, blunted, battered and bruised specimens that through much improvisation had one way or another got me through the tasks in hand and helped earn me a reasonable standard of living.
+For a tradie like me, a layout like this surely was a sight for sore eyes.
+It was absolutely awe inspiring.
+The things I could do with those babies… Especially when my meagre tool-box consisted only of greatly thinned out, blunted, battered and even bruised specimens.
+That through much improvisation had one way or another, gotten me through the tasks in hand.
+And during the process, helped earn me a reasonable standard of living.

-Here, before my very eyes lay enough tools to complete any kind of job in the world with ease, yet their owner still needed to get a chap like me in.
+Here, before my very eyes lay enough tools to complete any kind of job in the world with ease.
+Yet their owner still needed to get a guy like me in to do his deeds.

 Well, it turns out there are a few reasons for this scenario…

-One thing that took me a long time to realise was that my customers have a totally different mindset than my own ‘make savings wherever possible’.
+One thing that took me a long time to realise.
+Was that my customers have a totally different mindset than my own ‘make savings wherever possible’.
 Many of my clients have much more money than I do so they tend to see things somewhat differently.
-To them, their time is worth much more than trying to save the odd couple of hundred dollars on a project.
-They get someone in because they have bigger fish to fry.
+To them, their time is worth much more.
+More than trying to save the odd couple of hundred dollars on a project anyway.
+They get someone in because they generally have much bigger fish to fry.

-Take for example a lawyer, he can charge in excess of $500 an hour which would technically cost him $41 for every 5 minutes he spends doing it himself, and that with no guarantee of the results at the end.
+Take for example a lawyer.
+He can charge in excess of $500 an hour.
+Which would technically cost him $41 for every 5 minutes he spends doing it himself.
+And that with no guarantee of the results at the end of all his efforts.

 So even at $100 an hour, I would still be the preferred option for him.

 Anyone who knew my father would know he was a complete sucker for a bargain.
 This would often find him buying things for the perceived savings he could make.
 Regardless of whether he actually needed them or not.